 What To Plant In March

 Are you wondering what to plant in March?
-I can hardly wait to get my hands in the soil, what about you?
-Now that we moved up north we will need to start over with new raised gardens.
+I can hardly wait to get my hands in the soil; what about you?
+Now that we have moved north, we must start with new raised gardens.

-It will be easier to grow food here where the weather is more agreeable to gardening.
-It will be a lot of work and expense this year to redo everything, but I love to garden and go outside in the sunshine.
+It will be easier to grow food here, where the weather is more agreeable to gardening.
+Redoing everything this year will be a lot of work and expense, but I love to garden and go outside in the sunshine.

-One thing you may want is a cold frame to protect your plants from frost or high winds.
+You may want a cold frame to protect your plants from frost or high winds.
 This is where I buy my garden seeds: SeedsNow

-My friend, Rick Stone, from Our Stoney Acres, is a gardening expert year-round.
+My friend Rick Stone, from Our Stoney Acres, is a gardening expert year-round.
 He even shows how to make a COLD FRAME!!
-He lives where it snows in the winter, just so you know.
+He lives where it snows in the winter, so you know.

-I highly recommend these for seedlings: CowPots and Organic Seedling Soil, this way you plant your seeds and place the CowPots in your garden when the temperatures are right.
+I highly recommend these for seedlings: CowPots and Organic Seedling Soil.
+This way, you plant your seeds and place the CowPots in your garden when the temperatures are correct.
 Check here to find your zone.
-Note: with the effects, we’re seeing due to climate change, the zone information we’ve always relied upon has seen some changes.
-If you have any questions, I’d suggest you check with your state’s extension service to see how they might classify your particular location.
+Note: With the effects we’re seeing due to climate change, the zone information we’ve always relied upon has changed.
+If you have any questions, I suggest you check with your state’s extension service to see how they might classify your location.

 How I store my garden seeds: